-If you’re getting a primary residence, you can use gift funds for your down payment.
+If you’re buying a primary residence, you can use gift funds for your down payment.
 These guidelines apply:

 - If it’s a single-family home, you can use gift funds without having to contribute any of your own money to your down payment.

-- If your down payment is 20% or less on a multi-unit home, you have to contribute at least 5% of your own funds to your down payment.
+- If your down payment is 20% or less on a multiunit home, you must contribute at least 5% of your own funds to your down payment.

-If you’re getting a second home through a conventional loan (you can’t get them through the FHA, USDA or VA), the following guidelines regarding gift limits apply:
+If you’re buying a second home with a conventional loan (you can’t buy them with FHA, USDA or VA loans), the following guidelines regarding gift limits apply:

 - If you’re making a down payment of 20% or more, all funding for the down payment can come from the gift.

 - If it’s less than 20%, then 5% of your down payment must come from your own funds.

 Gift funds cannot be used toward the down payment on an investment property.